 The year of 1991 was a year of big changes.
 Thanks to the foresight of Don Lettner and Frank Niepagen the club added a pool and the families came.
 And those families brought other families.
 We hope you and your family will consider joining Lakeside, and help to enrich our history even more!

 Lakeside is always looking for new staff members.
-Send your resume to Robbie at firstname.lastname@example.org.
+Send your resume to Josh at firstname.lastname@example.org.

 We are looking for experienced food and beverage servers for our Fall & Winter season.
 Must be 21 years old (for beverage serving) to apply.
 Email your resume to email@example.com.